Master status: Description

 The master status is often the most important architecture of individual identity.
-Common characteristics are those of race or ethnicity, sex, sexual orientation, physical ability, age, economic standing, religion or spirituality, and education.
+Common characteristics are those of race or ethnicity, gender, sexuality, physical ability, age, economic standing, religion or spirituality, and education.
 Others include raising children, employment status; and disability or mental illness.

 In perception, an individual's master status supersedes other identifying traits; for example, if a woman feels that her role as a mother is more important than her role as a woman, a daughter, etc., she is more likely to identify herself as a mother and to identify with other women who label themselves as such.
 An individual's master status dominates how they are perceived by others and their behavior towards them.
+For example, if a woman feels that her role as a mother is relatively unimportant to her identity, it will still be a master status if she is living in a community or society that treats motherhood as a master status, because she will be treated by others primarily according to her characteristics as a mother.
 More than other aspects of the status set, the master status affects how the individual behaves and how others behave with respect to them.
+For example, conversation analysis shows that men tend to interrupt conversation much more than women.
+It also shows that men and women are on average treated differently when they interrupt: women are much more likely to be treated negatively for interrupting.

 Master status in society

 Master status can be seen in everyday life (e.g., gendered bathrooms, handicapped signs, fame, occupation, etc.).
 These identities often control individual interactions.
 People may treat one differently depending on their master status.
 These examples are often social constructs that humans create to understand the world we live in.